lamberta/devkit-doc/native/ios-build.md

 ## Watching JavaScript Logs

-JavaScript logs are generated when you use `console.log` from within your code, and the Game Closure SDK will also write out helpful messages.
+JavaScript logs are generated when you use `console.log` from within your code, and the Game Closure DevKit will also write out helpful messages.

 The logs will scroll in the Debug area at the bottom of the Xcode project window in the right-side tab.